-Unlike some cities, Council Bluffs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Council Bluffs are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Council Bluffs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Council Bluffs is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Council Bluffs who work in office and administrative support (16.97%), sales jobs (11.26%), and management occupations (6.48%).

 The percentage of adults in Council Bluffs who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Council Bluffs have a bachelor's degree or advanced degree.